folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 5. Optional: Select any **Categories** from the drop-down list that describe the email address.

 6. Repeat steps 1-5 as needed.The email address saves once you save the contact.
 Note: If you are adding multiple emails, click **Primary** to indicate the contact’s primary email address.
+The **Primary** email will display as the first result.

 ###### Deleting an email address